 Alex has just written a refactoring of some website backend code.
 Since it was a small task, it’s committed and Alex moves on to the next feature.

 When the code is deployed in production two weeks later it causes the entire site to go down.
 A one-character typo which was missed by automated tests caused a failure cascade reminiscent of the bad-old-days at twitter.
 It takes eight hours of downtime to isolate the problem, produce a one character fix, deploy it and bring production back up.

 Alex curses luck, blames human infallibility, inevitable cost of software engineering and moves on to the next task.

 This story is the day-to-day of most startups I know.
 It sucks.
-Alex has a problem and she doesn't even know it.
+Alex has a problem and she doesn’t even know it.
 Her development practices are unsustainable.
-"Stupid mistakes" like the one she made increase as the product grows more complex and as the team gets larger.
+“Stupid mistakes” like the one she made happen more frequently as the product grows more complex and as the team gets larger.
 Alex needs to switch to a scalable solution.

 Before I get to the solution, let me tell you about some common non-solutions.
 While these are solutions to real problems, they aren’t the solution to Alex’s problem.

 More manual testing.